modular-network/ethereum-libraries/TokenLib/README.md

 ## Change Log

+### v1.2.0

+* Changed INITIAL_SUPPLY to initialSupply since it is not a defined constant at runtime.

+* Changed the initialization check to an initialization flag as suggested by Noel Maersk.

+* Changed `approve` function to check for current approval to be 0 before changing to be more inline with the current spec.

 ### v1.1.0

 * Changed the `init()` function to set the balance of the `_owner` as the initial supply.
 It was previously the `msg.sender`.